snowplow-archive/snowplow.github.com/_posts/2015-11-04-snowplow-objective-c-tracker-0.6.0-released.md

 pod 'SnowplowTracker', '~> 0.6'
 {% endhighlight %}

-Please note that to use cocoapods with `tvOS` you will need version 0.39.+.
+Please note that to use `tvOS` you will need version 0.39.+ of cocoapods.

 <h2><a name="demo">5.
 Demonstration app</a></h2>